Welcome to the new KidsHealth website! See what is new.

 Caption and credit

-Key points about immunisation
+Key points about vaccination

 • immunisation protects tamariki against a range of serious diseases

-• childhood immunisations are free in Aotearoa
+• childhood vaccinations are free in Aotearoa

-Why your child needs immunisation
+Why your child needs vaccination

 Immunising tamariki in Aotearoa against a range of diseases keeps them safe.
 These diseases can cause serious illness, cancers later in life, and sometimes death.